-Dutch Railways Delivers More Reliable Train Service
+Dutch Railways Delivers More On-time Train Services with TIBCO

-"Our ambition is to deliver more reliable and better services to customers and other stakeholders, which is what we call the 'virtual train,' says Hans Tonissen, program architect.
-"Until now, train suppliers delivered all this IT, so each type of train (and we have nine of them) had their own IT environments.
-It was hard to make it work together and maintenance was very expensive.
+"Our ambition is to deliver more reliable and better services to customers and other stakeholders.
+It's what we call the 'virtual train' concept," said Hans Tonissen, program architect.
+"Until now, train suppliers delivered all this IT, so each type of train (and we have nine of them) had its own IT environment.
+It was hard to make it work together, and maintenance was very expensive.
 We decided we needed generic components and a relatively simple architecture."

-"At the moment, we don't have a lot of train stock, so people have to stand in route," says Mr. Liet.
-"We've made a mobile app so people can see train locations and where the open seats are.
-We have a lot of sensors on the train, and we transmit that data on-shore, even from older trains.
-The solution has made it possible to improve our business and our customer experience.
-Now that it's working, we're making contracts with other NS companies, like delivering GPS data to our rail infrastructure company ProRail, and they give us back enriched information.
-They can tell us which tracks trains are on, so we are getting better information and better solutions.
-We have another project that is delivering information about disturbances."
+"We made a mobile app so people can see train locations and where the open seats are.
+We have a lot of sensors on the train, and we transmit that data onshore, even from older trains.
+The solution has made it possible to improve our business and our customer experience," said Wim Liet, program manager for IT.

 "We can also notify our rail maintenance company, NedTrain, when they need to act," says Liet.
 "We send them information about the status of the train so they can see what is actually going on and can intervene.
 They can actually anticipate and act so that trains stay on the track, which is really big in the train business."

 "Because we now have a platform that we can use for all trains, we are getting better travel information, and we can add data from the Internet of Things—but also the Internet of persons.
 Do we collect that data or don't we?
-Our commercial department is grappling with that; But, when you collect customer information and give them back something that is beneficial, there's a huge opportunity," says Liet.
+Our commercial department is grappling with that.
+But, when you collect customer information and give them back something that is beneficial, there's a huge opportunity," says Liet.